zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 or server management.

-Ice is available under the terms and conditions of the GNU General Public License v2 (see the ICE_LICENSE file).
+Ice is available under the terms and conditions of the GNU General Public License v2 (see the ICE_LICENSE.txt file).
 Commercial licenses are available for customers who wish to use Ice in proprietary products.
 Please contact sales@zeroc.com for more information on licensing Ice.

 Table of Contents